Salary Range: $25.37 to $37.45 per hour ($52,973 to $78,196 per year)

 Ability to teach a psycho-educational course; effectively function within a multidisciplinary team; exercise sound judgment; demonstrate appropriate professional boundaries; and temporarily manage daily program operations.

-Experience providing lead work direction to other behavioral health staff.
+Experience providing services to clients with a substance use disorder.[HR: include if applicable] Experience providing lead work to other behavioral health program staff.

 Please note that a criminal history check will be conducted on the successful candidate for a position prior to the start date, and new employees must be fingerprinted within the first 30 days of employment.